Deepa-RA/pinterest-data-pipeline804/README.md

 4) Configuring an API in API Gateway.
 API will send data to the MSK Cluster, through the connector, storing data in the S3 bucket.
 Milestone 6
 1) Read data from AWS into Databricks
+Milestone 7
+1) Cleaning the dataframes on Databricks
+2) Querying the data on Databricks
+Milestone 8
+Orchestrate Databricks workload on AWS MWAA
+1) Create and upload a DAG to MWAA environment
+2) Trigger DAG to run Databricks notebook

 ## Instructions